-Many enterprises today are talking about how to use direct sourcing as a way to find and engage contingent workers of all types.
-Direct sourcing allows managers to source talent internally using their own resources and technology, rather than having to rely on a third-party gate keeper like a consulting firm or staffing company to fill talent needs.
+If your company engages independent talent as part of your workforce, you’ve probably heard other enterprises talking about how to use direct sourcing as a way to find and engage contingent workers of all types.
+Direct sourcing allows enterprise managers to source talent internally using their own resources and technology, rather than having to rely on a third-party gate keeper like a consulting firm or staffing company to fill talent needs.

 At its core, direct sourcing can help businesses produce better data and reports to shape future decisions.
 It helps to reduce time-to-fill, can ensure compliant engagements, and save costs through things like talent re-engagement.
 Understanding each of these benefits can help you build a business case for direct sourcing and lead conversations with company executives.